Parrot14/Gauss/README.md

 ---
 ## Compiling
-On the project root folder run:
+In the project's root folder run:
 ```
 $ javac -d ./.build *.java
 ```

 ---
 ## Running
-Once compiled you can run by entering the *.build* folder with the command:
+Once compiled you can run it by entering the *.build* folder and running the command:
 ```
 $ java Gauss/Java
 ```

 ---
 ## Packaging
-You can package the bytecode into a jar by executing the next command on the .build folder, or you can download prepackaged jar at the releases page:
+You can package the bytecode into a jar by executing the next command in the *.build* folder, or you can download prepackaged jars in the releases page:
 ```
 $ jar -cvfe Gauss.jar Gauss/Main Gauss/
 ```